PlanetSideGoblinMod/PlanetSideGoblinMod/README.md

 Major Alpha milestones do not include a fun, playable game.
 The remaining tasks are not nearly as complex as the major milestones, but they are nonetheless time-intensive such as movement/physics tests, network tests, usability tests, and most important of all, fun tests.

 Alpha Release is planned to test the worst-case game mode called Goblin Mode, which is the minimum "playable" physics for 10,000 unsharded concurrent players with a maximum 10Gbps server upload bandwidth.
 Goblin Mode as a default game mode is meant to attract and keep the highest amount of players possible.
 Since Goblin Tribe is a competitive gaming clan, there will be an alternate, competitive game mode with options for CS2-style "subticks" among other detailed customizations.

+#### Acknowledgements and Dedication

+This project is dedicated to Goblin Tribe including GOB competitive and ex-members, the PlanetSide staff who made this scale of MMOFPS possible, and all of our friends in the PlanetSide 2 community.
+This project is also meant to especially thank FrogMike, Therum, and Beefy.

+This project would not have begun if SadRobot didn't oblige in participating in our "How Would We Design PlanetSide 3 If We Programmed In Goblin Mode?" seemingly-schizophrenic brainstorming sessions to come up with an "unapologetically self-indulgent, lazy, slovenly, or greedy, typically in a way that rejects social norms or expectations" worst-case solution called the Goblin Mode (meme) Architecture.
+Special thanks to Khorror's cracked 3D modeling skills.
+Much gratitude for Riesz, Encoder, and FatherTime for voices.
+Thanks to everyone who encouraged, supported, adviced, tested, and critically examined the project: TJ, Blaxxen, Sobek, Khorror, SadRobot, Riesz, Encoder, LostArrow (Marauder), Atlia, PotatoBoiler, Chicken, Bazuki, NP_Eazy, BerkleianMegatrends, Spjalle, and GoblinRum.
+Infinite thanks to Goblin Tribe, especially FrogMike and Sobek, for letting the world witness one of the greatest underdog stories in history.
+Thanks to the Berkeley EECS community of cracked engineers for technical consultations, moral encouragement, and for offering the CSUA Minifridge for server hosting (lol).

+Thanks for the patience rly sry about the delays lmao also fuku Calskey